-The Damned Love Their Department Stores: "The Damnation of Theron Ware"
+The Damned Love Their Department Stores: On Harold Frederic's "The Damnation of Theron Ware"

 Harold Frederic | The Damnation of Theron Ware | Belt Publishing (Revivals) | October 2, 2018 | 302 Pages

 The Damnation of Theron Ware, a forgotten treasure of the American realism movement written in 1896 by Harold Frederic, returns this month as a new edition from Belt Publishing.
 The book follows young Methodist minister Theron Ware, who begins to call his faith, life’s work, and other truths into question after being appointed to the church pulpit in the small town of Octavius.
 The novel is being “revived” as part of Belt Publishing’s Belt Revival series, which includes titles such as Sherwood Anderson’s Poor White, Hamlin Garland’s Main-Travelled Roads, and Ida Tarbell’s The History of the Standard Oil Company.
 For the publisher, these are under-appreciated and overlooked works; in her introduction, Belt’s Anne Trubek has stated that “they are now tales of the Midwest, and geographic inequality, and the shift from agricultural to industrial life.
 They are books about small towns and small minds, the rise of large companies, and the constraints of being a woman.